Path-Check/paper-cred/SPECIFICATION.md

 ## Which Characters Need Encoding?

 The columns in the table below indicate encoding requirements for each representable character.
-Any non-listed characters MUST be percent encoded.
+Any non-listed characters MUST be percent-encoded.
 The "URI Requires" column indicates whether the URI format rules (RFC 2396) requires encoding the character.
 The "Alphanumeric QR Requires" column indicates whether the character is missing from the Alphanumeric QR character set (thus, requiring encoding).
-The "Must Encode?" column indicates whether this specification requires percent encoding of the character.
+The "Must Encode?" column indicates whether this specification requires percent-encoding of the character.
 The "Output Value" column indicates the expected output from processing the listed character.

 | Character | URI Requires | Alphanumeric QR Requires | Must Encode? | Output Value |